simon-im-security/Lockdown-Dashboard/README.md

     <h2>ℹ️ Additional Notes</h2>
     <ul>
         <li><strong>Websites with Timeouts</strong>: If you use a website that times out due to inactivity, we recommend installing a Firefox extension that keeps webpages alive (e.g., <i>tab reloader</i> or <i>auto refresh</i> extensions).
 There are several options available, so choose one that fits your needs.</li>
-        <li><strong>No Enforced Kiosk Mode</strong>: This script avoids enforcing strict kiosk mode to provide flexibility.
+        <li><strong>No Enforced Lockdown Mode</strong>: This script avoids enforcing strict lockdown mode to provide flexibility.
 For example, you can switch tabs, install browser extensions, or access system settings as needed.
-This approach is ideal for scenarios requiring more control over the kiosk environment.</li>
+This approach is ideal for scenarios requiring more control over the lockdown environment.</li>
     </ul>
     <hr>
     <h2>🎉 Get Started Today</h2>
-    <p>Use this script to create a secure and reliable kiosk system tailored to your needs.
+    <p>Use this script to create a secure and reliable lockdown system tailored to your needs.
 Let me know if you encounter any issues or have suggestions for improvements!</p>
 </body>
 </html>